Mockedarche/Rueserver/README.md

 and logout.
 Current bcrypt is used client side but will eventually be a server side thing as well

 Next release items (don't expect these to always be so detailed) <br><br>
-Password challening - In my computer security course we covered SOOOOO many ways for vulnerability when it comes to handling passwords.
+Password challenging - In my computer security course we covered SOOOOO many ways for vulnerability when it comes to handling passwords.
 One big issue was replay attacks.
 Hashing is great but since it's one way a client will always end up sending the same hash as their password.
 One way to overcome this is to challenege the client.
 Essentially the client hashes like normally but is given SOMETHING which they then hash with their hashed password.
 In my case it will likely be a salt.
 So server sends a salt so both client server now it.